bombe-match/bombe-match.github.io/docs/getstarted.md

 ![Choose our AMI in community AMI](assets/ami-2.png)

-!!! info "If you need RDP, change password first"
+!!! info "Login via RDP"

-    If you need RDP, you can use web console to change the password first.
+    To use RDP with your EC2 instance, first expose the EC2 instance to the internet.
-    Enter `net user Administrator <your new password>` in cmd to change password.
+    Then, connect to the EC2 instance using its public IP via RDP.
-    Then RDP to the EC2 with your newly changed password.
+    The default Administrator password is `Bombe@2024`.
+Be sure to change this password after logging in.

 Inside the environment, we have already placed all 3 flags inside: